Electrical safety at home

 - Keep your stove and sink areas well-lit to avoid accidents.

-Continuing, here are some tips to prevent hazards in the bathroom.
+Follow these tips to prevent hazards in the bathroom.

-- Remove any appliances around the sink or bathtub area.
-If you have a hair dryer, electric shaver or other appliance on a nearby countertop, unplug it as a precaution when bathing a child.
+- If you have a hair dryer, electric shaver or other appliance on a nearby countertop, unplug it as a precaution prior to using the sink, shower or bathtub.